What is Student Loan Rehabilitation (And When Do You Need It)?

 Having student loans go into default can be confusing and overwhelming.
 And the financial consequences can be serious if the loan holder doesn’t take action to remedy the situation.

-Direct Federal Student Loans are considered in default when there has been no payment made in more than 270 days.
+Direct Federal Student Loans are in default when the borrower has not made a payment in more than 270 days.
 Family Federal Education Loans reach default status at 330 days without a payment.

-One of the options for dealing with student loans in default is called Student Loan Rehabilitation.
+Student Loan Rehabilitation is one of the options for dealing with student loans in default.
 It can help borrowers bring their defaulted student loans up to date and help them get back on track.
 Here are the basics:

 How Does Student Loan Rehabilitation Work?